chuegel/eternl2cointracking/README.md

 ## Known Issues

 The last row of the generated file is blank.
-This prevents a proper inmport into CoinTracking.
+This prevents a proper import into CoinTracking.
 Please use an editor to delete it.

 ## Contributing